rawphp/plugged-in/README.md

 Plugin system for Node Js.

-## NOTE: This module is under heavy development.
+## NOTE: This module is under heavy development and breaking changes are possible.

 ## Installation